marchandd/vncxvfb_wine_portableapps/README.md

 3 methods to find password:

-- Search password value into build.log file from marchandd/vncxvfb_wine_portableapps image to access later to container.
+- Search password value into build.log file from marchandd/vncxvfb_wine_portableapps or vncxvfb_wine_firefox images to access later to container.

 - If you don't have build image with log file redirection, use this comand:
 :computer: `docker inspect IMAGEID`